PazAT/Support-Deck-Builder/README.txt

 	I. Introduction & Description

-This program's primary purpose is to brute force solve for 2-6 skill support deck combinations given sets of character affiliations.
+This program's primary purpose is to brute force solve for 2-6 skill support deck combinations for support deck sizes of 2-7 cards given sets of character affiliations.
 It solves by assuming each avaliable card is at the highest possible build - emax or awakened.
 If combinations are located, they are printed to a ".txt" document located in the "Output" directory.
 If no combinations are located, the output file(s) is notated as such and a printout appears on screen notifying the user that no combinations could be located.
 In addition, this program contains a statistics feature for analyzing various information about the characters and unique profiles.

 Included are six controllable optimizations for searching:

-	1) thresholding cards to search based on N affiliation matches -With this option, the user specifies N affiliations a card must match of the total needed affiliations for a support deck -e.g., if Queen Apaliana and Dexster Jettster were your cards, and you entered "2" as your type match criteria, the program would only search cards who match
+	1) thresholding cards to search based on N affiliation matches -With this option, the user specifies N affiliations a card must match of the total needed affiliations for a support deck -e.g., if Queen Apaliana and Dexster Jettster were your cards, and you entered "2" as your type match criteria, the program would only search
-		-at least 2 of their needed affiliations: So it would only search cards who match at least two of {Male, Naboo, Galactic Empire, and Galactic Republic}
+		-cards who match at least 2 of their needed affiliations: So it would only search cards who match at least two of -{Male, Naboo, Galactic Empire, and Galactic Republic}

 	2) limiting searches to N* affiliation sets or better -This option allows the user to control through how many levels of rarity are searched.
 The program starts searching at 5* and